 To appoint one Working Group in accordance with the recommendations of the Issue Manager and adopt the charter, working method and schedule for such a Working Group.

-The ecretariat is requested to send out a call for volunteers by mid-July 2020 (post ICANN68) for the WG, and invite other stakeholders listed in the charter, to participate in the WG in the manner most suited to them.
+The Secretariat is requested to send out a call for volunteers by mid-July 2020 (post ICANN68) for the WG, and invite other stakeholders listed in the charter, to participate in the WG in the manner most suited to them.

 As required under Annex B, the Chair of the ccNSO is requested to formally inform the Chair of the GAC and ask the GAC to advise or provide an opinion.

-The ecretariat is requested publish this resolution as soon as possible.
+The Secretariat is requested to publish this resolution as soon as possible.
 Upon publication of this resolution it becomes effective.

 Progress Bylaw Change

 Informational.
-No further progress to date, awaiting the response from ICANN egal
+No further progress to date, awaiting the response from ICANN Legal.

 ccNSO Board Seat 12 Nomination process